rackersteve/rackspace-how-to/content/cloud-servers/froxlor-initial-setup-and-overview.md

 product_url: cloud-servers
 ---

-This guide will go through the initial setup of Froxlor post installation.
+This guide describes how to set up of Froxlor after installation.

 ### Prerequisites

-- You need a server running a Linux&reg; distribution.
+- A server running a Linux&reg; distribution
-- A user with SSH administrator privileges.
+- A user with SSH administrator privileges

 ### Settings

 1. Select the message **Click here to go to configurations** at the top of the panel.

-2. Click on **Settings** under **System** in the left panel.
+2. Click on **System -> Settings** in the left panel.

-3. It’s recommended to click on each sub settings menu and look at every option before configuring services.
+3. Click on each sub-settings menu and look at every option before configuring services.

 ### Services

-1. Once the system settings are ready, click on **Configuration** under **System**.
+1. After the system settings are ready, click on **System -> Configuration**.

-2. Copy the PHP script at the bottom and paste it into your server’s terminal.
+2. Copy the PHP script at the bottom of the page and paste it into your server’s terminal.

-    **Note**: Make sure to prepend sudo if you are not logged in as root.
+    **Note**: If you are not logged in as root, put `sudo` before the comman.

-    After you run the script, a series of questions will appear about the server you are running and the services you want to use.
+    After you run the script, a series of questions display about the server you are running and the services you want to use.

-3. Enter the operating system you are using.
+3. Enter your operating system.

 4. Select the web, DNS, SMTP, mail, and FTP servers you want to run.
 Unless you have a preference, select the default values.

-5. Next, answer each prompt as required, then enter an empty value once you’ve selected all you need.
+5. Next, answer each prompt as required.
+After you select all you need, enter an empty value.

-6. A new script gets generated to install and configure all the services.
-Enter “y” to run the script and hit **Enter**.
+6. THe system generates a new script to install and configure all the services.
+Enter **y** to run the script and press **Enter**.

-7. Provide **Administrator** permissions when prompted for the script to complete.
-Once the installation finishes the message **“All services have been configured”** will display.
+7. Provide **Administrator** permissions when prompted.
+After the installation finishes, the message **“All services have been configured”** displays.

 ### Create a Customer

-1. Now we can create our first customer user.
-Click on **Customers** under **Resources**.
+1. Now, you can create your first customer user.
+Click on **Resources -> Customers**.

 2. Click **Create Customer**.